Subsection:rrcb_subsection_viewmodel Object

 Guests visiting the SNWP/Senior Box distributions are also able to access fresh fruits and vegetables while picking up their monthly box.

-View the Senior Nutrition & Wellness (formerly CSFP) Distribution Schedule:
+View the Senior Nutrition & Wellness (formerly CSFP) Distribution Schedule: Washoe County: November 2024

 Eligible clients are required to provide monthly gross income, proof of residency in the state of NV, and a photo ID

 The Senior Nutrition and Wellness Program is part of the USDA’s Commodity and Supplemental Food Program (CSFP) and is administered by the Nevada State Department of Administration, Purchasing Division; Food Distribution Program.
-For more information on either of these programs, or to inquire about whether you may qualify, please contact Taylor Cerny at (775) 331-3663 ext 158.
+For more information on either of these programs, or to inquire about whether you may qualify, please contact (775) 331-3663 ext 158.

 Non-Citizens & USDA Food and Nutrition Service (FNS) Programs Non-citizens and their family members may be eligible to participate in several programs operated by the Food and Nutrition Service, including CSFP.
 Applying for or receiving benefits DOES NOT make someone a “public charge.”
 Visit the USDA’s Non-Citizen Communities webpage for more details.